• Skip to primary navigation

 To make Granny’s chicken pie you will only need 7 main ingredients.
 You can get the complete list of ingredients and full instructions to make this chicken pie yourself on the printable recipe card at the end of this post.

-You will also need a 9″ x 7″ x 2.5″ deep (23cm x 17 cm x 6 cm deep) baking dish.
-Amazon sell a set of 3 enamel baking dishes at quite a reasonable price.
-I like these because they have a nice rim that makes it easy to seal the pastry around the edges of the dish.
+You will also need a 9" x 7" x 2.5" deep (23cm x 17 cm x 6 cm deep) baking dish.
+I like to use an enamel baking dish because it has a nice rim that makes it easy to seal the pastry around the edges of the dish.

 Ingredients for granny's chicken pie.